Cassin01/wf.nvim/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Document
+## Documentation

-You can find guides the plugin on [the docs](https://github.com/Cassin01/wf.nvim/blob/main/doc/wf.txt)
+You can find guides for the plugin on [document](https://github.com/Cassin01/wf.nvim/blob/main/doc/wf.txt)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>